JuanIrache/DJI_SRT_Parser/README.md

 console.log(DJIData.getFileName());
 //toCSV() exports the current interpretation of data to CSV format.
 The optional value raw exports the raw data instead let csvData = DJIData.toCSV();
-//toMGJSON() exports the current interpretation of data to Adobe's mgJSON format for use in After Effects (see more info below). let mgjsonData = DJIData.toMGJSON();
+//toMGJSON(elevationOffset) exports the current interpretation of data to Adobe's mgJSON format for use in After Effects (see more info below).
+An elevation offset can be specified in meters. let mgjsonData = DJIData.toMGJSON();
 //Now you can also load a GeoJSON (or JSON) file directly into the rawMetadata field.
 This can be useful if you want to import data from other sources into the system, let DJIData = DJISRTParser(JSONDataString, JSONfileName, true);